tanweijie123/tp/docs/DeveloperGuide.md

 **Extensions**

 - 2a.
+The Client index or Session index is invalid

+  - 2a1.
+FitEgo shows an error message

+    Use case resumes at step 2.

+- 2b.
 The Schedule to be added is overlapping with another Schedule

-  - 2a1.
+  - 2b1.
 FitEgo shows an error message

     Use case resumes at step 2.